Fulton County Five Hiking Challenge

 After completion of the hiking challenge, please click here to complete the form.
 Please give 4-6 weeks for your patch and certificate to be mailed to you.

-The patch was created by was Makiya Smith, a PTECH sophomore from Mayfield.
-While creating her design, she knew that she wanted a five-point shape to split in five for each trail.
-Smith used the pictures presented for inspiration, and highlighted the fire tower at Kane Mountain, the bridge at Willie Marsh, and the rocks at Nine Corner Lake.
+*This patch was created by Makiya Smith, a PTECH sophomore from Mayfield.
+While creating her design, she knew she wanted a five-point shape to split five ways for each trail.
+Smith used photos presented for design inspiration, highlighted the Kane Mountain Fire Tower, the bridge at Willie Marsh and the rocks at Nine Corner Lake.

 Additional Tourism department information: